Function

 Main Activities

-• Conduct FIH/Phase 1
+• Conduct Phase 1 (including FIH)

 • Prepare operations for subsequent Phase 2a

-• If necessary, prepare a plan to obtain adequate epidemiology data in target population for Phase 2b
+• If necessary, prepare a plan to obtain adequate epidemiology data in target population for Phase 2b (or integrated Phase 2b/3)

 • Draft synopsis for Phase 2b